Site Search

 Course Length: 35 Weeks

-You will need four GCSE grades A-C (9-4) including English, maths and a science.
-Alternatively, you will have a Diploma in Health & Social Care Level 2 with Merit grade or above.
+You’ll need four GCSEs at grades 9–4 (A–C), including English, Maths, and a Science.
+Alternatively, a Level 2 Diploma in Health & Social Care with a Merit grade or above is accepted.

 1 – Human Lifespan Development